-Due to the Conjuring movie series the Warrens have received significant notoriety as of late.
+Due to the Conjuring movie series, the Warrens have received significant notoriety as of late.
 However are their paranormal cases such as the ones depicted in the Conjuring, the Conjuring 2, Amityville Horror, and A Haunting in Connecticut, real?
 Yes of course they are.
 However, the producers do take creative liberty when telling the stories.
-Before we go into the top Warren paranormal cases lets go into who they are.
+Before we go into the top Ed Warren and Lorraine Warren paranormal cases lets discuss who they are.

 Ed and Lorraine Warren History

-The Warrens also known as Ed and Lorraine Warren are American paranormal investigators and authors.
-Edward Warren (September 7, 1926 – August 23, 2006) or Ed was a World War II United States Navy veteran and former police officer.
+The Warrens also are known as Ed and Lorraine Warren are American paranormal investigators and authors.
+Edward Warren (September 7, 1926 – August 23, 2006) or Ed was a World War II United States Navy veteran and a former police officer.
 He would later become a self-taught demonologist, author and lecturer.
-His wife Lorraine Warren (January 31, 1927 – April 18, 2019) was a psychic / clairvoyant and a light trance medium who worked closely with her husband.
+His wife Lorraine Warren (January 31, 1927 – April 18, 2019) was a psychic/clairvoyant and a light trance medium who worked closely with her husband.
 As a Husband / Wife team these two paranormal investigators investigated some of the most notorious hauntings in the 20th century.

 In 1952, the Warrens founded the New England Society for Psychic Research (NESPR), the oldest ghost hunting group in New England.
 They authored numerous books about the paranormal and about their private investigations which documented their various encounters with paranormal activity.
 They claimed to have investigated over 10,000 cases during their career.
 However, it should be noted that multiple sources estimate the real number of Warren paranormal cases to be in the hundreds.
 According to the Warrens, the N.E.S.P.R. utilizes a variety of individuals, including medical doctors, researchers, police officers, nurses, college students and members of the clergy in its investigations.
 In the mid-1970s, the Warrens also performed paranormal investigations at the Welles House in PA, which is still believed to be haunted by a demonic entity.